 Fans fill the stands of a stadium while two teams of women play soccer in front of a goal

-Clockwise from top left: The view of downtown Seattle from a ferry on Elliot Bay in the Puget Sound.
-Danita Delimont/Shutterstock Seagulls over Pier 52 in Seattle, Washington.
-Lior Flint/Shutterstock National Women's Soccer League match at Lumen Field.
-Dantey Buitureida/Shutterstock A vendor at the Pike Place Market in Seattle, Washington.
-Iryna Horbachova/Shutterstock
+Clockwise from top left: Downtown Seattle viewed from a ferry on Elliot Bay.
+Danita Delimont/Shutterstock.
+Seagulls over Pier 52 in Seattle.
+Lior Flint/Shutterstock.
+National Women's Soccer League match at Lumen Field.
+Dantey Buitureida/Shutterstock.
+A vendor at the Pike Place Market in Seattle.
+Iryna Horbachova/Shutterstock.

 Where to stay: The one-time epicenter of grunge, Belltown neighborhood remains popular for its live music venues, trendy restaurants, and prime location.
 Stay in Ace Hotel Seattle, a boho-chic hotel that keeps rates down by offering squeaky-clean shared bathrooms.